tubbadu/OS-project/docs/Setup.md

-  build-kernel-module   - Build kernel module. build-test            - Build kernel module test. copy-test             - Copy test executable to root filesystem. help                  - Prints this help message.
+  build-kernel-module   - Build kernel module. build-test            - Build kernel module test. copy-test             - Copy test executable to root filesystem. docs                  - Build mkdocs and start the server. all                   - Run all the previous commands. help                  - Prints this help message.
 ```